hc-tcg/hc-tcg/README.md

 docker-compose up -d
 ```

 By default, the server will listen to requests on port 9000.
-The instance can be backed up by backing up the contents of /etc/hctcg (or whatever directory you specify)
+The instance can be backed up by backing up the contents of /etc/hctcg (or whatever directory you specify).